Conditional Mean and Variance Estimation via \textit{k}-NN Algorithm with Automated Variance Selection: Methodology

-\begin{definition} (Homoscedastic scale-localization model) The model defined in Eq. \ref{eqn:hom} is said to be \textit{ homoscedastic } if the function \( \sigma \) is a constant (i.e., \( \sigma = c \) where \( c > 0 \) is an arbitrary constant).
-In contrast, if \( \sigma(\cdot) \) is not constant, the model is said to be \textit{heteroscedastic}, indicating a variance that changes with the input \( X \). \end{definition} \textbf{Prediction Interval definition:} Prediction intervals are crucial tools to understand the uncertainty of predictions and establish the reliability of data-driven approaches.
-For a new observation $(X_{n+1}, Y_{n+1})$, the oracle population prediction interval is defined as the interval with minimum length.
-Setting the confidence level $\alpha \in (0,1)$ and assuming that $\epsilon$ is a symmetrical random error, the prediction interval (assuming it exist and is unique) is given by: where $c_{\alpha}$ satisfies $\mathbb{P}(Y_{n+1} \in C^{\alpha}(X_{n+1}) \mid X_{n+1}) = 1 - \alpha$.
+with \(A, B \subset [p] = \{1,\dots,p\}\), which contain the indices of variables that influence the mean and standard deviation regression functions.
+Given $\epsilon\sim \mathcal{N}(0,1)$, the model formulation gives us a full characterization of the conditional distribution function:

+\begin{definition}[Homoscedastic Scale-Localization Model] The model in \eqref{eqn:hom} is said to be \emph{homoscedastic} if \(\sigma\) is a constant (that is, \(\sigma(\cdot) = c\) for some $c\in \mathbb{R}^{+}$).
+Otherwise, if $\sigma(\cdot)$ is a non-constant function, the model is said to be \emph{heteroscedastic}, which means that the signal-to-noise ratio of the model takes different values across the support of the random variable $X$.